zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 ## But Also
 The goal is to move GPL out of `RADV_PERFTEST` with Mesa 23.1 to enable it by default.
 There's still some functional work to be done, but we're not done optimizing here either.

-I won't rest until I can say with confidence that RADV has the fastest fast-link in the world, or my name isn't Spaghetti Good Code.
+One day I'll be able to say with confidence that RADV has the fastest fast-link in the world, or my name isn't Spaghetti Good Code.